 This one credit mini-course meets for 2 hours a week for 7 weeks.
 Open to first and second year students.

-UC 270: Advanced Library Research in the Humanities
+UC 270: Advanced Library Research in the Humanities, Social Sciences and Sciences

-This is a one-credit interdisciplinary mini (6 week) course.
+This is a one-credit mini-course (7 weeks).
 No prerequisites are required.
 Open to sophomores, juniors and seniors.